School and college transport

 There is no legal duty for the Local Authority (LA) to provide over 16 transport for mainstream students and this provision was withdrawn from September 2014 in line with a previous policy decision.
 The LA will, however, consider individual cases where the student is attending their local college and ‘hardship’ or low income can be demonstrated.

-- Over 16 - Discretionary hardship application
+- Over 16 - Discretionary Hardship Application (not travel application)

 - Telephone: 0300 123 7039